Darkness is physical. It can be an enclosure—an enclosure of our self, of everything else. It’s sight without meaning, like snow.

 We know things are there, but we’re unsure what they are.
 The scariest thing might be swimming with endless black fathoms beneath, although I am no more likely to do that than I am to reach my hand into the black crevice of an opened basement door.
 Darkness held a particular fear for me as a child.
 It still does.

 And yet, there is something about nighttime.
-It is the time of darkness.
+The surge of darkness.
 And more.
 My mother always said she liked to stay up late because nighttime was when she could be alone.
 I understand her fully.

 Whatever is in the darkness is mine and mine alone.
 Perhaps that’s why it’s so overwhelming.
 And inviting.

-In his scattered but subtly beautiful 1933 essay on Japanese aesthetics, novelist Jun’ichiro Tanizaki finds nighttime solace in the most unlikely place:1
+In his scattered but subtly beautiful 1933 essay on Japanese aesthetics, novelist Jun’ichiro Tanizaki finds nighttime solace in the most unlikely place:

 The Japanese toilet is, I must admit, a bit inconvenient to get to in the middle of the night, set apart from the main building as it is; and in winter there is always a danger that one might catch cold.
 But as the poet Saito Ryoku has said, ‘elegance is frigid.’ […] Anyone with a taste for traditional architecture must agree that the Japanese toilet is perfection. […] No words can describe that sensation as one sits in the dim light.